 These Easter Printables are perfect for your your mantle, gallery wall or as a table display for a Easter Sunday lesson.
-PLUS, you can use them as a gift of a friend, neighbor or for the women you visit teach.
+PLUS, you can use them as a gift for a friend, neighbor or for the women you minister to.

 We took a trip to the local home improvement store earlier this week and they’re loading in the plants by the truck load in the garden center.
 Even my kiddos, who love the snow, were excited at the chance to see some greenery and flowers!
 Take that, add some sunshine, and longer days and we’re definitely to Spring!
 As I watched all those small little plants being shelved on the racks I couldn’t help but feel excited about the prospect of a fresh start and a new season.

 This year, I’m working on bringing the outdoors in and incorporating it into our Easter decor.
 I love bunnies and all that Easter involves, but I really want our decor to focus on the rejoicing that goes along with this holiday.
 Because Jesus Christ rose from the dead we can live again.
 He is Risen!
 And because of that we are made new and are perfected in Him!
 With that, I’m sharing my two favorite Easter decor pieces with you today.
 The He Is Risen banner and Hallelujah art print can both be downloaded below.